Make an Appointment

 If you have uterine cancer, you might have a combination of surgery, radiation, hormonal therapy, or chemotherapy.

-Your doctor may recommend surgery to remove your uterus, fallopian tubes, and ovaries, plus a sampling of the important lymph nodes as a first step.
+Your doctor may recommend surgery to remove the uterus, fallopian tubes, and ovaries, plus a sampling of the important lymph nodes as a first step.
 Then they’ll send tissue samples to a pathologist to look for abnormalities.
 We regularly use minimally invasive surgery for hysterectomy.
 After surgery you might have radiation with or without chemotherapy, depending on the pathology results.

 Sometimes women are diagnosed with uterine cancer before they’re done having children.
 If you fall into this category, you might be eligible for nonsurgical management with hormonal therapy that can treat the cancer and preserve your fertility.
 Hormonal therapy is only utilized in women with early endometrial cancers associated with a favorable prognosis.
 Women treated with hormonal therapy require frequent monitoring and follow-up.